humanmade/altis-cloud/docs/cli/README.md

 # Altis CLI

 The Altis CLI tool provides a command line interface for running Altis utilities and commands.
-It is a wrapper around some of the functionality available iin the Altis Dashboard.
+It is a wrapper around some of the functionality available in the Altis Dashboard.

 The tool is currently in beta, and we would love your feedback on the tool.
 You can determine the current version using `altis-cli --version` and get help on the available commands using `altis-cli --help`.